vbookshelf/Offline-MedAi-Console/README.md

 <br>

-- <strong>100% Offline and Private:</strong> Your conversations and data never leave your local machine.
+- <strong>100% Offline and Private:</strong> Can run anywhere care is delivered.
+Your conversations and data never leave your local machine.
 - <strong>Fully Transparent:</strong> All code files are accessible for review.
 No black-box executables or proprietary wrappers.
 - <strong>Multimodal:</strong> Chat using text and images (supports JPG, PNG, WebP, and multi-page PDFs).
 - <strong>Voice Chat:</strong> Have a conversation with your Ai.